 Read Also: 5 Top Research Universities in Canada

 10. BI Norwegian Business School (BI)

 This is one of the best universities in Norway for international students.
 The BI Norwegian Business School is the second-largest business school in Europe and one of the best universities in Norway for international students.
 To further boost its reputation, BI continued to acquire endorsement from important business school accreditations including AMBA and EQUIS.

 You can study about Norway’s leadership, business, and equality policies by enrolling in its academic program.
 This specialized institution is the main source of administrative and economic talent for the Norwegian workforce.
 Norway is noted for its high productivity and empowered workers.

 In addition to offering undergraduate programs in Norwegian, the school also offers BBA and all graduate programs in English.
 In order to further solidify its international ties, BI works closely with other foreign universities, such as Fudan University in Shanghai, Nanyang Technological University in Singapore, the University of California at Berkeley, and others.

-Trust you found our article on 10 Best Universities In Norway For International Students helpful. follow our website for more interesting articles.
+Trust you found our article on the 10 Best Universities In Norway For International Students helpful. follow our website for more exciting articles.